Get free access to

-However, it is not possible to conclude that an employee would be entitled to the complete refusal of all business trips abroad during the coronavirus pandemic.
+However, it is not possible to conclude that an employee would be entitled to the complete refusal of all business travels abroad during the coronavirus pandemic.

 If the employee and their employer disagree on whether an area is safe or not, we recommend employers to contact the relevant state authority (e.g. regional hygiene station or the Ministry of Health) and to request their written (an e-mail would generally be sufficient) statement.
 Although such a statement is not legally binding, it could be used as a means of reasoning, if there will be any subsequent litigation.

-Update as of 16 March 2020: Since the borders have been closed, sending employees for business trips is virtually impossible.
-The only exception is employees working in international carriage of goods (in particular professional truck drivers) and cross-border employees working in border areas; their international travel however usually does not qualify as a business trip.
+Update as of 16 March 2020: Since the borders have been closed, sending employees for business travels is virtually impossible.
+The only exception is employees working in international carriage of goods (in particular professional truck drivers) and cross-border employees working in border areas; their international travel however usually does not qualify as a business travel.

 It is necessary to distinguish between several different cases here.